 Is breastfeeding safe for all moms and babies?

 You can pass some infections, medicines and drugs to your baby through breast milk.
-Some can be very harmful to your baby.
+Some can be harmful to your baby.
+Learn how to keep breast milk safe and healthy.
 Talk to your provider if you think you have a condition that may make breastfeeding unsafe for your baby.

-Last reviewed June 2014
+Last reviewed April, 2019